 Who are we?

-The Catholic Archdiocese of Dublin fully respects your right to privacy and actively seeks to preserve the privacy rights of those who share information with the Archdiocese.
-Any personal information you provide to the Archdiocese will be treated with the highest standards of security and confidentiality, in accordance with the Data Protection Acts 1988 and 2003 and the General Data Protection Regulation (GDPR) 2018.
-For the purpose of the GDPR, the Data Controller for the diocesan offices and Archbishop’s House is the Archbishop of Dublin with an address at Archbishop’s House, Drumcondra, Dublin 9, D09 P2E7.
-For information held in parishes the Parish Priest/Moderator/Administrator is the Data Controller.
+The Archdiocese of Dublin fully respects your right to privacy and actively seeks to preserve the privacy rights of those who share information with the Archdiocese.
+Any personal information you provide to the Archdiocese will be treated with the highest standards of security and confidentiality, in accordance with the General Data Protection Regulation (GDPR) 2018 and the Data Protection Act (2018).
+For the purpose of the GDPR, the Data Controller for the diocesan offices and Archbishop’s House is the Archbishop of Dublin with an address at Archbishop’s House, Drumcondra, Dublin 9.
+For information held in parishes the Parish Priest/Moderator is the Data Controller.

 This Privacy Statement explains how we process information, in particular the personal data that we receive from you.
 Please read the following carefully to understand our views and practices regarding your personal data and how we treat it.